 Here are some examples of headings that stand out:

 Your WordPress editor will have a menu item where you can set the header tags on a given piece of text:

 The H1 tag is for the title of your article and should only be used once on a web page.

 The H2 tag is for the first-level heading, the H3 tag is for the second-level heading, and so on.

 Wide columns of text are hard to read.
 They make it difficult for the reader’s eye to find the next line.

-But lines of text that are very short break the reader’s rhythm and tire the out.
+But lines of text that are very short break the reader’s rhythm.